 - a.
 Off-farm carcass disposal: - 1.
-All carcasses must be disposed of through a USDA inspected facility or a state licensed rendering facility or must be buried or burned. - 2.
+All carcasses must be disposed of through a USDA or other government approved facility or process - 2.
 A record must be kept of the name of the outlet through which all carcasses are disposed of. - b.
-On-farm carcass disposal: All local, state and federal environmental regulations must be followed for on-farm burial.
+On-farm carcass disposal: All local, state and federal environmental regulations must be followed for on-farm burial or composting